 What are some of the results after ten years in business?

-If you are curious about results, some are tangible and others less tangible.
-Interesting bits of data from ten years in business have come about as follows;
+There are many unique and interesting bits of data from ten years in business.
+If you are curious about results, some are tangible, and others are less tangible.
+Many have come about and are listed as follows;

 Some of the tangible results;